FAIL TO PLAN, PLAN TO FAIL

 Planning is a necessary component to successful marketing initiatives.
 A comprehensive marketing plan will clearly define your objectives, identify the target audience, articulate your messages and suggest how your messages will be distributed.
 Completing a marketing plan prior to starting an outreach campaign (or the design of a brochure, purchasing media, etc.) can help you focus your efforts and resources on the best methods for achieving your goals.

 We strongly encourage each agency and department to also complete an annual communications plan.
 Why?
-There are lots of good reasons:
+There are lots of good reasons, starting with:

 - Writing down your goals helps your team agree on priorities and keeps everyone focused.